 - 1. Fail to produce accurate and timely financial reports. - 2.
 Fail to monitor the potential financial impact from proposed legal issues, legislative, and/or regulatory issues. - 3.
 Fail to comply with loan covenants. - 4.
 Fail to settle short- and/or long-term obligations in timely manner. - 5.
 Fail to provide relevant MTA trend ratios and industry benchmarks, to include year-to-date comparisons of NPS (Net Promoter Score), BNPS (Brand Net Promoter Score) and 5-year historical comparison of membership count. - 6.
 Allow Equity-to-Asset Ratio to fall below 40% without Board approval. - 7.
 Fail to provide the Operating Income to Operating Revenue Ratio, or allow this ratio to fall below a minimum of 20% without board approval. - 8.
 Fail to provide the Net Income to Operating Ratio, or allow this ratio to fall below a minimum of -5% without Board approval. - 9.
-Purchase, mortgage or dispose of any strategic asset in excess of \$1,000,000 without Board approval. - Fail to maintain a Quick Ratio (current cash + receivables + available line of credit / current liabilities) 5-year average of not less than 130%. - 11.
+Purchase, mortgage or dispose of any strategic asset without Board approval (a strategic asset is an asset with a net book value of at least \$1 million). - 10.
+Fail to maintain a Quick Ratio (current cash + receivables + available line of credit / current liabilities) 5-year average of not less than 130%. - 11.
 Fail to maintain cooperative status. - 12.
 Fail to evaluate and appropriately respond to external audit findings. - 13.
-Lease or contract for use of, or capacity on, an asset in excess of total contract value of \$5M or a term longer than 5 years without Board approval.
+Lease or contract for use of, or capacity on, a strategic asset in excess of total contract value of \$5M or a term longer than 5 years without Board approval.

-POLICY TYPE: EXECUTIVE LIMITATIONS POLICY TITLE: FINANCIAL CONDITION AND ACTIVITIES Page 2 of 2
+POLICY TITLE: FINANCIAL CONDITION AND ACTIVITIES Page 2 of 2

 Adopted: December 12, 2001 Amended: September 10, 2003 Amended: October 19, 2006 Amended: June 3, 2015 Amended: July 11, 2018 Amended: Sept.
-11, 2019 Amended: March 17, 2021 Amended: February 24, 2022
+11, 2019 Amended: March 17, 2021 Amended: February 24, 2022 Amended: August 16, 2023